mickfuzz/phd4/_posts/2021-10-27-abstract-and-concrete-frameworks.md

 - A note on making computing engaging
 - Concrete and Abstract terms defined in relation to learning

-### Part two - Computational Thinking, the Abstract and Concrete
+### Computational Thinking, the Abstract and Concrete
 - Concrete and Abstract learning approaches
 - The Issue of Transfer
 - CT explored - Wing and Resnick - wider - narrower - abstract / concrete
 - Coding is not CT - but a good medium

-### Part Three - Tactics for teaching Computing in the Classroom
+### Tactics for teaching Computing in the Classroom
 - gcse exam context
 - tactics for teaching Coding
 - expansive framing